Water and Land Management – Agriculture Science | AG | notes

 11. Method and depth of sowing

-For the better germination the semi dwarf cultivars are planed at a depth of 5-6 cm and the dwarf varieties at 4 cm.
-In case of late sowing the seed should be planted be planted at a depth of 3-4 cm.
+For the better germination, the semi-dwarf cultivars are planed at a depth of 5-6 cm and the dwarf varieties at 4 cm.
+In case of late sowing, the seed should be planted be planted at a depth of 3-4 cm.
 Different methods of planting are adopted which are as follows:

 iii.
 Seeding with the help of seed drill machine-Either a tractor or bullock drawn seed drill machine are used for seed sowing.
-The seed sowing with seed-drill machine maintain uniform depth of seed and fertilizer and gives more uniform stand and early emergence of vigorous seedlings.
+The seed sowing with seed-drill machine maintain the uniform depth of seed and fertilizer and gives more uniform stand and early emergence of vigorous seedlings.

 12. Water Management

 Wheat sown under irrigated condition require 4-6 irrigation, depending on the soil and weather.
-Heavy deep soil with good water holding capacity may requires 3-4 irrigation, while light sandy soil requires 6-8 lighter irrigation.
+Heavy deep soil with good water holding capacity may require 3-4 irrigation, while light sandy soil requires 6-8 lighter irrigation.
 Irrigation should be given during different critical stages of growth.

 - Crown root – inititation stage (CRI stage) – 20 – 22 DAS

 - Jointing stage – 35 – 40 DAS.

 - Tillering stage – 50 – 60 DAS